Skip to content

 We decided to focus on food management and shopping habits, as it was one of the main themes that emerged from our earlier insights.

 According to the Food Rationalisation and Reduction Programme, we waste 5 million tonnes of food a year.
-This means that as much as 92 kg of food ends up in the bins every second.
+This means that nearly 160 kg of food ends up in the bins every second.
 Bread, meat, and fruit are most often thrown away.

 Main reasons for food waste